Tall Girl Problems: I Lost My Cool But This Is How I Recovered

 Yes, I just made a big point above about how someone’s actions “aren’t about you.”

-But still, as we go through life, we need to think a bit more on the things we say and do.
+But still, as we go through life, we need to think a bit more about the things we say and do.

 I can only speak for myself and my experience as a tall woman.
 But I feel fairly certain that many other tall women would agree with me on this.